Alessandra Ambrosio

 Alessandra Corine Ambrósio ([aleˈsɐ̃dɾɐ ɐ̃ˈbɾɔzju]; born 11 April 1981) is a Brazilian model.
 She is known for her work with Victoria's Secret and was chosen as the first spokesmodel for the company's PINK line.
 She was a Victoria's Secret Angel from 2004 to 2017 and has modeled for fashion houses such as Christian Dior, Armani, Ralph Lauren, and Next.

 Ambrosio was ranked number five on Forbes' list of the highest-paid models, estimated to have earned $6.6 million every year.
 She is often cited by the popular media as one of the world's sexiest women.
 As an "Angel", she was chosen as one of People's annual "100 Most Beautiful People in the World" in May 2007.
 Ambrosio is considered one of the icons in the fashion industry.

 Early life

-Alessandra Corine Ambrósio was born on 11 April 1981 in Erechim, Rio Grande do Sul, Brazil, the daughter of Lucilda and Luiz Ambrósio.
+Ambrosio was born on 11 April 1981 in Erechim, Rio Grande do Sul, Brazil, to Lucilda and Luiz Ambrósio.
 She has a younger sister named Aline.
-She is of Italian and Polish descent.
-Her paternal grandmother, Joana Eugênia Groch, was an immigrant from Poland, who arrived in Brazil as a child in 1929.
-She died in 2017, at age 93.
+Their paternal grandfather was an Italian emigrant from Padua, and their paternal grandmother was a Polish emigrant.

-She enrolled at a modeling class at the age of 12, and at the age of 14, she was one of 20 finalists for the 1995 Elite Model Look national competition for Brazil.
-Ambrosio was always insecure about her large ears, and at the age of 11, she had cosmetic surgery to have her ears pinned back, though two years later she suffered complications.
+Having always been insecure about her large ears, Ambrosio had cosmetic surgery to have her ears pinned back at the age of 11 and suffered complications two years later.
+She enrolled at a modeling class at the age of 12.
+She was one of 20 finalists for the 1995 Elite Model Look national competition for Brazil.